hetalang/heta-specifications/modules.md

 - multiple loading of the same code in different context;
 - allow whiting code in various formats.

-The available list of module types are: heta, json, yaml, xlsx, sbml.
+The available list of module types are: heta, json, yaml, table (xlsx), sbml.

 1. Any **Module** in Heta can be translated to Heta code.